lucasfurno/docs_en/api/v3/edge-applications/cache_settings/Cache Settings.md

 ## 4. Creating new Cache Settings {#creating-new-cache-settings}

-This order nables the creation of new Cache Settings within an Edge Application.
+This return enables the creation of new Cache Settings within an Edge Application.

 #### **POST** */edge_applications/:edge_application_id:/cache_settings*